AvPrince26/AvPrince26/README.md

  ☀️Volunteering:
-  Volunteering in educating elderly people on how to use modern technology (collab with CNA Pensionati).
+  50+ Hours Volunteering in educating elderly people on how to use modern technology (collab with CNA Pensionati).
-  300+ Hours volunteering in a summer camp for children
+  500+ Hours volunteering in a summer camp (Voted Best animator of the Year

 Here is a picture of a random cat: